Thunder Bay Transit: Bus frequency

-Peak routes run Monday to Friday between 6:00 am and 6:00 pm, and Saturday between 9:00 am and 6:00 pm.
+Peak routes run Monday to Friday between 6:00 am and 6:00 pm, and Saturday between 10:00 am and 6:00 pm.
 Most peak routes have a frequency of 30 minutes between stops.
-Some busy routes have a frequency of 15 minutes during rushhour.
-Non-peak routes run Monday to Saturday between 6:00 pm and 12:40 am, Saturday morning between 6:00 am and 9:00 am, all day Sunday and statutory holidays.
-Most non-peak routes have a frequency of 40 minutes between stops.
+The exceptions are routes 3M, 4, 6, and 18.
+3M Memorial has a frequency of 15 minutes during rushhour.
+18 Westfort has a frequency of 45 minutes and the rural routes 4 and 6 only run at select times on weekdays.
+Non-peak routes run Monday to Saturday between 6:00 pm and 11:30 pm, Saturday morning between 6:00 am and 10:00 am, all day Sunday and statutory holidays.
+Most non-peak routes have a frequency of 40–45 minutes between stops, except the busiest routes (1 Mainline, 3M Memorial, and 2 Crosstown on weekdays).
+They typically have 22.5 minutes headway.
+30 minute service is extended until 7:00 PM weekdays and Saturday effective 24 August 2025.

 Rural bus service

 Thunder Bay Transit resumed service to rural areas within city limits in spring 2008 as part of a pilot project funded by the city's share of provincial gas tax revenue.
 Ridership on both routes was well below the municipal guideline of 10 passengers per hour of service.

 Service resumed in South Neebing on March 18, after being cancelled in 2004 due to low ridership.
 The route operated on Tuesday and Thursday, with two runs in the morning and two runs in the afternoon.
 The route averaged 1 passenger per hour of service, and cost $73 per passenger to operate.
 The trial cost $19,200, and brought in only $400 in revenue, resulting in a net cost of $18,800.
 Service to South Neebing ended on November 27.

 Service resumed in McIntyre on June 4, after a telephone survey conducted by the city found some demand for transit service in the area, which had bus service in the 1980s and 1990s.
 The route operated on Wednesday and Saturday, with two runs in the morning and two in the afternoon.
 The route averaged 0.5 passengers per hour of service, and cost $148 per passenger to operate.
 The trial cost $15,600, and brought in only $200 in revenue, resulting in a net cost of $15,400.
 Service to McIntyre ended on November 29.

+In the present day, only there are 2 rural routes.
+The 4 Neebing route is a circular route which connects Broadway Avenue, Fort William Historical Park, Rosslyn Road, and rural Arthur Street to the city's Westfort ward.
+Rarely, route 4 buses will also go to City Hall Terminal, but only when buses are entering service or being pulled out.
+The 6 Mission Rd. route connects the Fort William First Nation reserve on the opposite side of the Kaministiquia River to the city's Westfort ward.
+Both buses only run weekdays daytime and are interlined.